movermeyer/ImportFromTodoist/docs/design_decisions.md

     * I had seen a "Hello World" app that pulled tasks from their API, but had no experience using it personally.
 1. I knew others who used Todoist.
     * This would allow me to potentially trial the system with them

+# Why a CLI?

+While usability could have been dramatically improved by making a web-service hosted in the cloud, the choice of making a command-line-interface (CLI) utility was a decision based on time constraints.

+For more discussion of this, see [Next Steps](next_steps.md#usability).

 # Functional Requirements